 If you are having trouble figuring out how gender works for you or if you’re not having your (other) gender-related or other needs met by people in your life (whether parents, friends, partners, teachers, or family members), consider accessing the information and supports offered by Kids Help Phone.
 They have excellent resources on gender identity for people of all ages, despite the name.
 There is a wealth of information and a toll-free phone number for real-live support as well as an LGBTQ discussion forum moderated by counsellors.
 Their list of gender identity links is a great place to start reaching out and finding community.
 They even have specialized information for partners.
 Kids Help Phone also runs an adult-focused service for post-secondary students (but I encourage anyone to use it regardless) called Good2Talk.
 While both Kids Help Phone and Good2Talk are Canadian (and might screen for Canadian phone numbers but I am unsure about this), the online information and discussion forums are accessible to anyone.

-I’ll be adding more resources to this list but selected Kids Help Phone for their mix of information, Q&A and live support options.
 Please get in touch if you have a resource you would like to share that offers similarly direct support.